Menu

 Reset

-The sound menu bar includes a Reset button.
-Use this to restore any custom sound configuration to its original parameter settings.
+The sound menu bar includes a Reset button to revert any custom configuration back to its original parameter settings.

 The images above are for illustration purposes only, and the software may be subject to change in future updates.